-- (a) which is wholly within or upon land whereof he is the proprietor or occupier and solely for his own purposes if no part of such line is within twelve feet of any existing line of the Chief Postmaster except for the purpose of connecting with or crossing such line; or - (b) which is used for telephonic communication and is wholly within a building whereof he is the occupier or proprietor and solely for his own purposes. - 79.
-The Chief Postmaster may by direction of the [Adminis- Authority to trator (1) on such conditions as he deems fit authorize any person to erect and maintain telegraph lines within the Territory and to use the same for all purposes of and incidental to telegraphic 1901, s.
-81 communication:
+- (a) which is wholly within or upon land whereof he is the proprietor or occupier and solely for his own purposes if no part of such line is within twelve feet of any existing line of the Chief Postmaster except for the purpose of connecting with or crossing such line; or - (b) which is used for telephonic communication and is wholly within a building whereof he is the occupier or proprietor and solely for his own purposes.

+79. The Chief Postmaster may by direction of the Lieutenant- Authority to Governor(4) on such conditions as he deems fit authorize any person and maintain to erect and maintain telegraph lines within the Territory and Cwith.
+12 of to use the same for all purposes of and incidental to telegraphic 1901, s.
+81. communication: